efixler/scrape/README.md

 ### SQLite

 SQLite is the default storage engine for `scrape`.
-There's no need for setup -- the database will autocreate if it doesn't exist.
+There's no need for setup and you can get running right away.
+The database will autocreate if it doesn't exist.

 SQLite is ideal when there's a 1:1 relationship between the service and its backing store, or if you're running the service on a workstation or a 'real' computer.